 Finnish Danish/Norweigan (?) characters, and ran it both on a SQL Server 2008 instance (SP1 + CU3, 10.0.2723), and a SQL Server 2008 R2 instance (10.50.1092).

 USE tempdb; GO SET NOCOUNT ON; GO CREATE TABLE dbo.test(foo NVARCHAR(2048)) WITH (DATA_COMPRESSION = ROW); GO INSERT dbo.test(foo) SELECT RTRIM(RAND()) + REPLICATE(N'øååøæ', 300); GO 50000 EXEC sp_spaceused N'dbo.test'; GO DROP TABLE dbo.test; GO

-The difference is astounding: a space savings of roughly 60%, FOR FREE.
+If you compare those results on SQL Server 2008 vs. 2008 R2, the difference is astounding: a space savings of roughly 60%, FOR FREE.
 That's right, this is an enhancement you get just by upgrading… I did not do anything differently about the creation of these tables except continue to use compression.
 (And note that I also performed this test with page compression, and the results were identical all around.)
 Keep in mind that if you upgrade at some point (you can't upgrade to R2 in its present form), you will need to rebuild indexes in order to implement this new compression method across the entire table.

 And of course, by "free," I am not talking about the licenses.
 As with row and page compression, this feature is only available in Developer, Enterprise, and Enterprise Evaluation editions.